bobvandevijver/latex-bundle/Resources/doc/element/custom_element.md

 # Custom element block
 -------------------------------

-The custom element block defines a simple print command block.
+The custom element block defines a simple print block.
+The statement is escaped.

 ### Constructor

-The constructor takes a mandatory custom command which will be directly printed in the LaTeX file.
+The constructor takes a mandatory custom element which will be directly printed in the LaTeX file (after escapeing).

 ```php
 new CustomElement($custom)